NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/intrusion recovery/Intrusion recovery for database-backed web applications.md

 ## Approach

 WARP is the first system to help repairing from attacks in web applications:
-- as soon as an admin is informed that a vulnerability was recently exploited, WARP can set a database to a previous safe state, retroactively patch security vulnerabilities
+- as soon as an admin is informed that a vulnerability was recently exploited, WARP can set a database to a previous safe state, retroactively patch security vulnerabilities (this mean that a patch is applied to a previous state of the application, to eliminate all the effects of an attack, whereas all the legitimate editing are kept)
 - WARP can repair from [[security misconfiguration]]
 - WARP continuously records database updates, logging information, and all the dependencies between input and output
 - WARP creates a global dependency graph and uses it to retroactively patch vulnerabilities by rolling back parts of the system to an earlier checkpoint